deors/workshop-pipelines/readme.md

 Executing an analysis with Lighthouse CI is a bit more elaborated than with other tools.
 While other analysis/scan tools typically infer the scope of the analysis/scan automatically from the contents of the workspace (that is, the checked out repository), Lighthouse CI requires to explicitely receive the page endpoint that must be analyzed.

 This is not a big deal, though, as using Groovy code it is very simple to iterate the call to Lighthouse CI over a list of page URLs.
-I would highly recommended to have that list externalized in a YAML or JSON file in the repository.
+I would highly recommend to have that list externalized in a YAML or JSON file in the repository.

 ```groovy
     ...